American frontier: Historiography

-Scores of Turner students became professors in history departments in the western states and taught courses on the frontier.
+Scores of Frederick Jackson Turner's students became professors in history departments in the western states and taught courses on the frontier influenced by his ideas.
 Scholars have debunked many of the myths of the frontier, but they nevertheless live on in community traditions, folklore, and fiction.
-In the 1970s a historiographical range war broke out between the traditional frontier studies, which stress the influence of the frontier on all of American history and culture, and the "New Western History" which narrows the geographical and time framework to concentrate on the trans-Mississippi West after 1850.
+In the 1970s a historiographical range war broke out between the traditional frontier studies, which stress the influence of the frontier on all of American history and culture, and the "New Western History" which narrows the geographical and temporal framework to concentrate on the trans-Mississippi West after 1850.
 It avoids the word "frontier" and stresses cultural interaction between white culture and groups such as Natives and Hispanics.
 History professor William Weeks of the University of San Diego argues that in this "New Western History" approach:

-However, by 2005, Aron argues, the two sides had "reached an equilibrium in their rhetorical arguments and critiques".
+By 2005, Steven Aron argued that the two sides had "reached an equilibrium in their rhetorical arguments and critiques".
+Since then, however, the field of American frontier and western regional history has become increasingly inclusive.
+The field's more recent focus was captured in the language of the 2024 Call for Papers of the Western History Association:

 Meanwhile, environmental history has emerged, in large part from the frontier historiography, hence its emphasis on wilderness.
 It plays an increasingly large role in frontier studies.
 Historians approached the environment for the frontier or regionalism.
 The first group emphasizes human agency on the environment; the second looks at the influence of the environment.
 William Cronon has argued that Turner's famous 1893 essay was environmental history in an embryonic form.
 It emphasized the vast power of free land to attract and reshape settlers, making a transition from wilderness to civilization.

 Journalist Samuel Lubell saw similarities between the frontier's Americanization of immigrants that Turner described and the social climbing by later immigrants in large cities as they moved to wealthier neighborhoods.
 He compared the effects of the railroad opening up Western lands to urban transportation systems and the automobile, and Western settlers' "land hunger" to poor city residents seeking social status.
 Just as the Republican party benefited from support from "old" immigrant groups that settled on frontier farms, "new" urban immigrants formed an important part of the Democratic New Deal coalition that began with Franklin Delano Roosevelt's victory in the 1932 presidential election.

-Since the 1960s an active center is the history department at the University of New Mexico, along with the University of New Mexico Press.
-Leading historians there include Gerald D. Nash, Donald C. Cutter, Richard N. Ellis, Richard Etulain, Margaret Connell-Szasz, Paul Hutton, Virginia Scharff, and Samuel Truett.
+Since the 1960s, the history department at the University of New Mexico has been an active center for studies along with the University of New Mexico Press.
+Leading historians there include Gerald D. Nash, Donald C. Cutter, Richard N. Ellis, Richard Etulain, Ferenc Szasz, Margaret Connell-Szasz, Paul Hutton, Virginia Scharff, and Samuel Truett.
 The department has collaborated with other departments and emphasizes Southwestern regionalism, minorities in the Southwest, and historiography.